ourchurchtoo/website/src/posts/2020-10-13-who-deserves-space-at-the-table.md

 > Fragmenting avoided initial discomfort, but it also *hurt.* It reduced my belief that God could love me, just the way I am.

 Ultimately, I was wrong.
 When I decided to tell people about my doubts, about my real issues, about all of me, I was met with overwhelming love and acceptance.
-I had a church community that caught me, that didn’t rail against me because my doctrine didn’t always line up with theirs.
+I had a church family that caught me, that didn’t rail against me because my doctrine didn’t always line up with theirs.
 I was wrapped up in love; I was allowed to continue to serve in leadership.
 I was allowed to stay, not on a condition that I change, but because I was allowed to be a vulnerable leader who didn’t hold all the answers.
 I was allowed to work out my fragmentation in fear and trembling within the church walls, to stay at the table.
 This reaction: love, acceptance, and even admission that they didn’t have it all figured out -this feels rare.

 >  I was allowed to work out my fragmentation in fear and trembling within the church walls, to stay at the table.